ecmwf/datacube-spec/spec/query.md

 * Ranges are specified as `start/to/end`, or optionally with a step as `start/to/end/by/step`.
 * Lists of values are specified as `item1/item2/item3`
 * Individual values can be specified just as in a [key](key.md)
+* A query is indistinguishable from a key if all the values are simple individual values.

 **JSON**
 ```JSON